 You may be wondering why you would need a guide to take a walk in nature.
-As with many practices, such as yoga, meditation, prayer, and exercise, a forest therapy guide can enhance the wellness benefits of your nature experience in a number of ways:
+As with many practices that are enhanced by a guided approach, such as yoga, meditation, prayer, and exercise, a forest therapy guide can enhance the wellness benefits of your nature experience in a number of ways:

 Slowing down and tuning in: Many of us live our lives at a hectic pace.
 We often move through the day so quickly that we don't always notice what is around us.
 And, when we do slow down there's often a lot of chatter in our heads and distraction.
 Technology contributes to our fast-paced and distracted lives.
 A guided forest therapy walk offers an opportunity to unplug, slow down, and bring attention to the experience at hand.